 However, travel is a wonderful experience.
-And, it is not something you should necessarily avoid in recovery as long as you take steps to minimize your risks of a relapse.
+And, it is not something you should necessarily avoid in recovery as long as you take steps to minimize your risks of relapse.
 With some foresight and planning, you can maximize your chances of having a wonderful time and minimize the likelihood of falling prey to temptation.
+There are many ways to support a loved one after attending drug rehab.
 Here are some key tips to bear in mind before you hit the road.

 Choose The Right Destination

 When you are choosing the destination for your vacation, you need to plan carefully.
 Avoid any places where temptation is going to be put your way.
 Heading into Wine Country would be a very bad idea for a recovering alcoholic, for example, and there are certain types of vacations where drinking is a key part of the culture.
 An all-inclusive cruise, for example, could be a recipe for disaster, while a trip to Vegas could immediately result in your downfall.
 The first question you need to ask yourself is whether you are going to feel safe and comfortable in the destination of your choice.
 If the answer is no, think again.